waiyanhein01/next.js-fullstack/next-course/README.md

 ## Part of "use client" in server component

-This client component will be render in server components.
+This Carousel component will be render in server components.

 ```
 "use client";